Leaderboard

 3 points

-Pipe Insulation!
+6. Pipe Insulation!
 Might have nothing to do with RC at first.
 But if cut in proper slices it is perfect as tire inserts.
 And the best is, that it is made of closed cell foam.
 It will repel any water and not soak up.
 My guess is that it is somewhat medium stiffness.
 But clearly stiffer than the original foam inserts.
 Hopefully no more ballooning.
-I will report after the first spin.3 points
+I will report after the first spin.

 3 points